rdnt/ledmux/README.md

   `sudo chmod +x ambilight-server`

 5. Start the server once, the configuration file will be created automatically.
 Now close the server (`Ctrl+C`).
 6. Edit the configuration file (`ambilight.conf`) to match the one you setup earlier for the client.
 The two configuration files *must* be the same.
-You can use `nano` for this (`nano ambilight.conf`).
+You can use `nano` for this (`sudo nano ambilight.conf`).

 7. To start the server, simply write `sudo ./ambilight-server` on the terminal.

 8. *(optional)* Start the server at boot:
-Edit the `/etc/rc.local` file, adding the following before the `exit 0` line, replacing `AMBILIGHT_FOLDER` with the folder where the ambilight server binary resides.
+Edit the `/etc/rc.local` file (`sudo nano /etc/rc.local`), adding the following before the `exit 0` line, replacing `AMBILIGHT_FOLDER` with the folder where the ambilight server binary resides.

-  `tmux new-session -d -s ambilight 'cd /AMBILIGHT_FOLDER && ./ambilight-server'`
+  `tmux new-session -d -s ambilight 'cd /AMBILIGHT_FOLDER && sudo ./ambilight-server'`

   If you reboot the server will start automatically.